neemakot/Fact-Checking-Survey/CONTRIBUTING.md

 5. When you have finished making your changes, you will be prompted to enter the reason for your proposed changes.
 This doesn't have to be long.
 6. Lastly, [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-More information about making a contribution
+More advanced information about making a contribution to a GitHub repository can be found [here](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project).